rich-java-dev/zookeeper-passive-replication/README.md

 # Distributed Systems Principles - Assignment 2
-## Leader Election in Pub/Sub model with ZooKeeper
+## Pub/Sub Distributed Message Queue with Leader Election/Zookeeper
 ### Richard White, Max Coursey

  PUB/SUB model supported by the ZeroMQ (ZMQ) middleware.
 Application maintains a broker, well known to the publishers and subscribers.
 This broker performs matchmaking.
 Data is disseminated from publishers to subscribers in a globally configurable way using one of the two approaches.

-1) Simulated "Flooding" - Publisher’s middleware layer directly send the data to the subscribers who are interested in the topic being published by this publisher.
+> 1) Simulated "Flooding" - Publisher’s middleware layer directly send the data to the subscribers who are interested in the topic being published by this publisher.

-2) Centralized -  Publisher’s middleware sends information to the broker, which then sends on to the subscribers for this topic.
+> 2) Centralized -  Publisher’s middleware sends information to the broker, which then sends on to the subscribers for this topic.

 The latency is calculated in two ways - First with wireshark sniffing and a second way by utilizing timestamps for the publishers sent time and the subscriber's received time.
 The plots of latency are generated with Matplotlib.